Types of primary school

 Community and voluntary controlled.
 These are set-up and maintained by us.
 Religious education covers all religions and follows a syllabus agreed by us.
 We employ the staff and allocate school places.

 Voluntary aided.
-We maintain the schools, the governing body employs the staff, controls religious education and has different financial responsibilities.
-The governing body allocates school places.
+We maintain the schools, the governing board employs the staff, controls religious education and has different financial responsibilities.
+The governing board allocates school places.

 Foundation.
 The governors are responsible for running the school within the local authority framework, the governors allocate school places.

 Academy.
-The governing body or trust is responsible for running the academy.
+The governing board or trust is responsible for running the academy.
 The academy is funded directly by the Department for Education.
-The governing body or trust allocates school places.
+The governing board or trust allocates school places.

 Researching your primary school